-- 1010 Introduction to the Old Testament Supplement.
-An add-on to BIB 1310, for Bible majors who did not take a majors section of BIB 1310 and have received credit for BIB 1310.
-The supplement will include reading and writing designed to introduce the student to a critical introduction to the Old Testament. - 1020 Introduction to the New Testament Supplement.
-An add-on to BIB 1320, for Bible majors who did not take a majors section of BIB 1320 and have received credit for BIB 1320.
-The supplement will include reading and writing designed to introduce the student to a critical introduction to the New Testament. - 1310 Introduction to the Old Testament.
-An introduction to the Old Testament with careful attention given to God's covenant relationship with Israel.
-A section is offered in the fall for majors only.
-B - Introduction to the New Testament.
-An introduction to the New Testament with careful attention given to the life and teachings of Jesus.
+- Introduction to the Old Testament Supplement.
+Supplement to BIB 1310, for Bible majors who did not take a majors section of BIB 1310 and have received credit for BIB 1310.
+Includes reading and writing designed to introduce the student to a critical introduction to the Old Testament. - Introduction to the New Testament Supplement.
+Supplement to BIB 1320, for Bible majors who did not take a majors section of BIB 1320 and have received credit for BIB 1320.
+Includes reading and writing designed to introduce the student to a critical introduction to the New Testament. - 1310 Introduction to the Old Testament.
+Introduction to the Old Testament with careful attention given to God's covenant relationship with Israel.
+Offered in the fall for majors only.
+B - 1320 Introduction to the New Testament.
+Introduction to the New Testament with careful attention given to the life and teachings of Jesus.
 A section is offered in the spring for majors only.
-B - Interpretation: Hermeneutics.
+B - 2302 Interpretation: Hermeneutics.
 Study of the art of interpretation and implementation of a proper exegesis of a specific biblical text.
 Introduction to tools of biblical research.
 Must be taken concurrently with BIB 2303.
 F - 2303 Interpretation: Homiletics.
 Study of the art of preaching and its application to biblical text.
 Must be taken concurrently with BIB 2302.
 F - 3005 Christian Heritage Supplement.
-An add-on to BIB 3305, for Bible majors who did not take a majors section of BIB 3305.
-The supplement will include reading and writing designed to introduce the student to the historical and theological developments of the church.
+Supplement to BIB 3305, for Bible majors who did not take a majors section of BIB 3305.
+Includes reading and writing designed to introduce the student to the historical and theological developments of the church.
 B - Romans.
-An exegetical study of Paul's epistle with significant attention to Paul's theology and pastoral directives for the Roman church.
+Exegetical study of Paul's epistle with significant attention to Paul's theology and pastoral directives for the Roman church.
 A section is offered in the fall for majors only.
-F - Christian Heritage.
-Basic orientation to the historical and theological developments of the Christian church from the earliest days as recorded in the book of Acts to the present.
+F - 3305 Christian Heritage.
+Introduction to the historical and theological developments of the Christian church from the earliest days as recorded in the book of Acts to the present.
 B - 3310 Christian Life.
-Designed to integrate previous biblical studies instruction under praxis, textual studies, and service components.
+Integrate previous biblical studies instruction under praxis, textual studies, and service components.
 B - The Nature of Scripture.
-This course surveys the history of interpretive methods used in the study of scripture from pre-Christian Judaism through the present and explores ministerial and personal questions of faith that arise from a study of historical-critical methods, textual criticism, and canon formation.
-PRE: C in BIB 2311 or permission of instructor.
+Surveys the history of interpretive methods used in the study of scripture from pre-Christian Judaism through the present and explores ministerial and personal questions of faith that arise from a study of historical-critical methods, textual criticism, and canon formation.
+PRE: C in BIB 2302 or permission of instructor.
 S - 4090 Practicum.
 Supervised internship in student area of ministry, culminating in a final, written report.
 Recommended for summer completion with fall enrollment.
 F - 4302 Preaching Biblical Genres.
 Application of varied preaching forms to a selected biblical book or genres.
-PRE: BIB
+PRE: BIB 2303. - Advanced Biblical Interpretation.
+Advanced studies in various areas of biblical interpretation.
+The specific semester emphasis, such as narrative exegesis, the Bible as literature, rhetorical criticism, and post-modern interpretation, will be reflected on the transcripts.
+Students may take the course only once.
+PRE: BIB 2302 and 2303.
+S - Bible Department Capstone.
+Supervised research project in student area of specialization, culminating in a final, written thesis.
+This course, together with the Practicum, represents the culmination of coursework.
+S